-- a) For toxic gases that are acidic, please refer to the section above entitled, "Acid Gases". - b) For toxic gases that are alkaline, please refer to the section above entitled, "Alkaline Gases". - c) For toxic gases that are oxidizers, please refer to the section above entitled, "Oxidizing Gases". - d) For toxic gases that are metal hydrides, refer to the two referenced documents above and/or immediately contact the emergency response contractor who will be in a better position to handle the incident.
+- a) For toxic gases that are acidic, please refer to the section above entitled, "Acid Gases" in 8.4 Corrosive gases. - b) For toxic gases that are alkaline, please refer to the section above entitled, "Alkaline Gases" in 8.4 Corrosive gases. - c) For toxic gases that are oxidizers, please refer to the section above entitled, "Oxidizing Gases". - d) For toxic gases that are metal hydrides, refer to the two referenced documents above and/or immediately contact the emergency response contractor who will be in a better position to handle the incident.